RaeesaParker/toDoList-API/README.md

 # ToDoList

 ## General Information
-This repository ([RaeesaParker/toDoList-API](https://github.com/RaeesaParker/toDoList-API))  holds the back-end code, whilst the back-end repository can be found at [RaeesaParker/toDoList](https://github.com/RaeesaParker/toDoList)  .
+This repository ([RaeesaParker/toDoList-API](https://github.com/RaeesaParker/toDoList-API)) holds the back-end code for a trello-like todo board.
+This is currently still in production.
+The front-end repository can be found at [RaeesaParker/toDoList](https://github.com/RaeesaParker/toDoList).